 How to Make Cardboard Tube Zoo Animals — Easy Step-by-Step Guide

 Transform empty toilet paper rolls into a vibrant menagerie of zoo animals!
 This easy craft is perfect for little hands and big imaginations.
+Learn how to create lions, elephants, monkeys, bears, and more with simple materials and clear instructions.

 Quick answer